-Be it fino, amontillado or oloroso, Sherry is a complex, esoteric fortified wine with the versatility to go from apéritif to table wine to after-dinner sipper.
+Be it fino, amontillado or oloroso, Sherry is a complex, esoteric fortified wine with the versatility to go from apéritif to table wine to an after-dinner sipper.
 One of the attractions of the world’s great fortified wines is that each is inextricably tied to a storied, exotic locale: Port to Portugal’s winding Douro River Valley, Madeira to a rocky island off the coast of Morocco, Marsala to sun-drenched Sicily, and Sherry to a trio of frontier towns in southwest Spain.

 To really know these wines is to visit their origins-historic, hot, often hilly.
 But only the most fortunate travelers will actually spend quality time in these off-the-beaten-path regions, tasting the fabled wines with an array of local dishes.
 What is more likely is that the wines will have to come to you.

 In the case of Sherry, a truly unique but underappreciated wine that has been produced in a range of styles since the 1600s, this shouldn’t be a problem.
-From the very beginning Sherry has enjoyed some success as a product for export, originally to England, and later to all parts of the world.
-Sherry production today is pushing up toward 10 million cases, and a tour through the enormous cathedral-like cellars of venerable producers like Pedro Domecq, González Byass or Williams & Humbert will reveal thousands upon thousands of neutral American oak barrels housing fino, amontillado, oloroso and Pedro Ximénez Sherries.
+From the very beginning, Sherry has enjoyed some success as a product for export, originally to England, and later to all parts of the world.
+Sherry production today is pushing up toward 10 million cases, and a tour through the enormous cathedral-like cellars of venerable producers like Pedro Domecq, González Byass or Williams & Humbert will reveal thousands upon thousands of neutral American oak barrels housing fino, amontillado, oloroso, and Pedro Ximénez Sherries.

 Except for the very oldest and rarest of cask-select bottlings, Sherry is not one of those cult wines in short supply.
 In fact, it’s just the opposite.
 In the quaint Andalusian towns where Sherry is produced-Jerez de la Frontera, Sanlúcar de Barrameda and El Puerto de Santa Maria-a crusade is underway to convince the world that Sherry isn’t just a sweet sipper for old English ladies but instead is a multifaceted, intricate wine with enough versatility to be served before, during or after a meal.
 And that’s not some marketing notion; it’s true.

 Admittedly, Sherry is an acquired taste.
 The finos (and the manzanillas that hail from Sanlúcar) can come across as being razor-sharp, with a salty edge to boot.
 To the uninitiated, the amontillados and olorosos can also taste salty, as well as slightly bitter and introverted; and the cream and other sweet Sherries are just that, sweet.
-But with an open mind and a curious palate you will find that these are wines of nuance and subtlety-and best of all, there is no other wine in the world that is made like Sherry or tastes like Sherry.
+But with an open mind and a curious palate, you will find that these are wines of nuance and subtlety and best of all, there is no other wine in the world that is made like Sherry or tastes like Sherry.